evprado849/cse15l-lab-reports/lab-report-2-week-4.md

 ![image](https://user-images.githubusercontent.com/103149284/166155413-dc353654-80e7-4a71-944e-6b915e05fecb.png)
 ![image](https://user-images.githubusercontent.com/103149284/166155425-442406b5-8c23-49a9-990b-7e84820bceeb.png)

-* We could address a case where if there is no content, return null or 0 so there won't be an error:
+* We could address a case where if there is no content, return null or 0 so there won't be an error.